Today is Presidents’ Day in the United States. If you didn’t know, President Nixon started Presidents’ Day to honor all past presidents of the U.S.

 Grover Cleveland

 He was a statesman, lawyer, and businessman.
-He became President when William McKinley was assassinated.
-He studied law in St. Louis, Missouri and began his law practice in 1866.
+He studied law in St. Louis, Missouri, and began law practice in 1866.

 Benjamin Harrison